sushmaakoju/mturk-task-helper/README.md

 ### This repository is for for CGSI project at Robotics Institute, Carnegie Mellon University.
 ### All of this work is in combination of guided analysis and instructions from Prof. Jessica Hodgins and team.
+### These tasks are not for worker feedback based analysis.
+They are for annotations, locations that do not qualify for IRB.

 This repository contains examples required to conduct Mechanical Turk Labelling tasks.
 Goal: To receive classification labels and location annotations of vehicles in Images dataset (Aerial view), to analyze results, quality and score the output.